Requirements for admission

 Attending without showing credits

 If you don’t want to show credits you may still attend the course.
 Please sign up here and we will send information how to attend the course without showing credits.

-Attending as a PhD student
+Attending as an affiliated student

 ECTS, short for the European Credit Transfer and Accumulation System, is a standard for comparing the study attainment and performance of students of higher education across the European Union and other collaborating European countries.